nixpulvis/dotfiles/README.md

 ./install.sh
 ```

 After that changes can be applied as easily as `git pull`.
-This is possible due to a `post-merge` hook in git that runs `install.sh`.
+This is possible due to `post-merge` and `post-rewrite` hooks in git that run `install.sh`.